5 min read

-UGC Reaction Videos: The Secret Weapon for TikTok Ads
+UGC Reaction Videos: Why They're the Secret Weapon for TikTok Ads

 UGC reaction videos are the most effective ad format on TikTok right now — and most brands are still sleeping on them.
 Here's everything you need to know.